Real Things (2 Unlimited album)

 Real Things is the third album by Belgian/Dutch Eurodance act 2 Unlimited, released in 1994.
 It was the band's second number one album in the UK and despite spending just nine weeks in the UK Albums Chart Top 75, it was certified gold there and platinum in The Netherlands.
 "The Real Thing", "Here I Go", "No One" and "Nothing Like the Rain" were released as singles.
 Unlike their previous album, Ray Slijngaard's raps on the verses were not cut for the UK release.

 Critical reception

-Generally, the music press were kinder to this album than previous album No Limits!.
-In his review of this album, Smash Hits Mark Sutherland stated that "every song is a potential top 10 record" and that "for techno [...] mayhem, you can't beat Real Things".